CodeBennn/ai-saas-portal-sui/README.md

-# Sui Portal for Tai-Shang-Micro-AI-SaaS
+# General Portal for Tai-Shang-Micro-AI-SaaS

-Tai-Shang-Micro-AI-SaaS Portal for Sui Users.
+Tai-Shang-Micro-AI-SaaS Portal for All Users.

 > Online Video: https://youtu.be/OQSeNK-VPLU